-Development proposals must maintain the separate identity and character of the two Goudhurst settlements and avoid their coalescence or the erosion of the undeveloped gap.
+Development proposals should maintain the separate identity and character of the two Goudhurst settlements and avoid the erosion of the undeveloped gap.

-- 86. Development that would not meet this policy will be strongly resisted. - 87.
+- 87. Development that would not meet this policy will be strongly resisted.
+This approach would particularly apply to proposals which would lead to the coalescence of the two settlements.
+This outcome would significantly and unacceptably affect the character and appearance of the two settlements. - 88.
 The sense of open space and the views from this area on the ridge are very important and should be preserved (see Policy L10 and Views Assessment document).
 The 2006 TWBC Local Plan16 identifies this gap as important to the character of the Parish and this position is retained in the new Local Plan.